RahulRayi777/RahulRayi777-Hotel_Reservation_Prediction-MLOPS-/README.md

 - Deploy the model as a real-time cloud-based API
 - Implement automated model retraining based on performance

-## 🤝 Contributing
+# Contributing
-Contributions are welcome!
-Feel free to fork the repo and submit pull requests.

-## 📝 License
-This project is licensed under the MIT License.
+## Contributions are welcome!
+To propose a change:

+Fork the repository.

+Create a new branch: git checkout -b feature/your-feature.

+Commit your changes: git commit -m "Add a new feature".

+Push to your branch: git push origin feature/your-feature.

+Create a Pull Request on the main repository.

 ## 📩 Contact
 For any queries, reach out to [Rahul Rayi](https://github.com/RahulRayi777).